hawkinsw/DailyPL/variables-scope.md

 `b` is local to the source code between the `{` and `}`s of the if statement. `a` is local to the scope between the `{`  and `}` that delimit the body of the `main` function.

+If the only variables to which we could refer by name in a programming language were the ones that were locally scoped, then our discussion could end here.
+We would not need any special rules for determining the variable to which a name refers -- remember, in a scope names have to be unique!

+However, most languages give the programmer the ability to create overlapping (or nested) scopes.
+With such power comes additional complexity.

 * non-local: A variable is non-local if it can be accessed (again, through reference or assignment) but is not local.

-Now, let's return to the issue of determining how the language determines the variable to which a name refers.
-In other words, let's talk about the ways a language can determine the binding between a name and a variable.
+Obviously it would be great if we could refer to a variable whose local scope encompasses the scope where we are writing a particular statement.
+To accomplish this feat, we will need to set down some rules to determine how to navigate overlapping scopes to find the local scope of the name being used.

 First, by definition, if the programmer references the name of a local variable, the binding can be determined relatively easily.
 However, it gets interesting if the programmer refers to the name of a non-local variable.